Rep. Stephen Bullock

-Bullock, a Federalist, was the representative for Massachusetts's 7th congressional district from 1797 to 1799.
+Bullock was the representative for Massachusetts’s 7th congressional district and was a Federalist.
+He served from 1797 to 1799.

 From Jun 1797 to Mar 1799, Bullock missed 36 of 155 roll call votes, which is 23.2%.
 This is worse than the median of 14.0% among the lifetime records of representatives serving in Mar 1799.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Nov 1797-Feb 1798||19||0||0.0%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information